 SECTION V: GENERAL PROVISIONS

-The actual Statutes of the Association are unlimited in their duration.
-The Ordinary Member who wishes to propose a modification to the Statutes will inform by writing the President of the Administrative Board of his intention and of the proposed amendment.
-All modifications must be deliberated by the Administrative Board and be subject to a two thirds majority of vote.
 Modifications made to the name of the Association must be approved by Royal Decree.
-All modifications are published in the Appendix to the Moniteur belge (Belgian Official Journal) according to the provisions of the Law of the 27th of June 1921 concerning non profit associations, international non profit associations and foundations.
+All modifications are published in the Appendix to the Belgian Official Journal (Moniteur belge) according to the provisions of the Law of the 27 June 1921 concerning non-profit associations, international non-profit associations and foundations.

 Article 17: Internal Regulations

-The Internal Regulations are adopted and modified by a two thirds majority of the votes casted by the members of the Administrative Board.
+The Internal Regulations are adopted and modified by a two thirds majority of the votes cast by the members of the Administration Board.
 No provision of the Internal Regulations which infringes the Statutes of the Association can be adopted.

 Article 18: Articles of Association – additional languages

-The Statutes are drawn up in French and can be translated into other languages.
+The Statutes are drawn up in French and are subject to a certified translation in English.
+They can be translated into other languages as well.
 In case of discrepancies between versions, only the French version shall be considered authentic.

-Any item not expressly mentioned in these Statutes of the Association and in particular, the publication of notices in the Appendix of the Belgian Official Journal (Moniteur belge), is to be dealt with by reference to the provisions of Section III of the Belgian Law of the 26th of June 1921 concerning non profit associations, international non profit associations and foundations.
+Any item not expressly mentioned in these Statutes and in particular, the publication of notices in the appendix of the Belgian Official Journal (Moniteur belge), is to be dealt in accordance with the provisions of Section III of the Belgian Law of 27 June 1921 concerning non-profit associations, international non-profit associations and foundations.